eirikurn/eslint-plugin-flow-header/docs/rules/flow-header.md

-# Check exitance of flow header comment. (flow-required)
+# Check exitance of flow header comment. (flow-header)

 Flow is a great static type checker for JavaScript.
 Unfortunately it's design seems to assume that developers are slowly incorporating flow into large legacy